-Not only the tracks themselves are mind-blowing, but certainly as a whole album this is Muse's best work so far.
-This concept album feels like one great cohesive story from the beginning until the end, and it shows perfection and the most ambition in many musical terms (for example the symphonic layers, the even further improved vocals, and so forth! ).
+Not only are the tracks themselves mind-blowing, but as a whole album, this is Muse's best work so far.
+This concept album feels like one great cohesive story from the beginning to the end, and it shows perfection and the most ambition in many musical terms (for example, the symphonic layers, the even further improved vocals, and so forth).
 Origin of Symmetry is also a great album with especially massive tracks throughout the first half, but it feels like it still needs some polishing.
 And while listening to Origin of Symmetry may depend on your mood, Absolution will remain the album of sonic assaults you can listen to whenever!

-6. Showbiz (1999) - SPACTACULAR it has my favourite muse song on it Muscle Museum but I like the others more
+6. Showbiz (1999) - Spectacular.
+It has my favourite Muse song on it, Muscle Museum, but I like the others more.

-5. The Resistance (2009) - I love song like Resistance and Undisclosed Desires but to short of an album
+5. The Resistance (2009) - I love songs like Resistance and Undisclosed Desires, but it's too short of an album.

-1. Black Holes and Revelations (2006) - No need to explain just LISTEN to songs like Map of The Problumatique, Assassin and Knights of Cydonia you will be blown Away
+1. Black Holes and Revelations (2006) - No need to explain.
+Just listen to songs like Map of the Problematique, Assassin, and Knights of Cydonia.
+You will be blown away.

 - Charlie from #beattheblues

 Origin of Symmetry is the best, but this is a close second.
-After Absolution, a darker heavier album, Muse added started experimenting a lot on this album, which resulted in a grandiose symphonic rock album that has become their sound.
+After Absolution, a darker, heavier album, Muse started experimenting a lot on this album.
+This experimentation resulted in a grandiose symphonic rock album that has become their sound.
 I love this album.

 Simply the best album of Muse!
-Listen to the songs like Muscle Museum, Uno, Sunburn and Unintended and you'll be sure about it!
-Unfortunately, their last album shows that the band totally sold out because it sounds just like a high quality pop-rock.
+Listen to the songs like Muscle Museum, Uno, Sunburn, and Unintended, and you'll be sure about it!
+Unfortunately, their last album shows that the band totally sold out because it sounds just like high-quality pop-rock.
 Enough said.

 P.S.
 Sorry for my English.
 With love from Ukraine!

-I remember when my mother listened on this CD and loved it.
-H.A.A.R.P is the best live CD.s Muse have done and I think it deserves to be on place 7
+I remember when my mother listened to this CD and loved it.
+H.A.A.R.P. is the best live CD Muse has done, and I think it deserves to be in place 7.

 Extremely underrated - another chapter of prime Muse that doesn't disappoint.

 Coma is one of my favorite Muse songs.
-The should have taken it for showbiz, like all the other songs from Muse EP
+They should have taken it for Showbiz, like all the other songs from Muse EP.

 Muse's best album of all time?
-No, but it will beat the forced Drones, their however promising debut and for sure the lazy Simulation Theory.
-I think this is a first album since The Second Law I will genuinely enjoy again for a long time.
+No, but it will beat the forced Drones, their promising debut, and for sure the lazy Simulation Theory.
+I think this is the first album since The Second Law I will genuinely enjoy again for a long time.